Femodene

 If you experience any side effects which may impair your cognitive ability, refrain from driving or operating machinery until you feel that it is safe for you to do so.

-There are no special instructions about taking food or drinks with Femodene.
+There are no special instructions regarding the consumption of food or drinks with Femodene.

 While alcohol is unlikely to interfere with the effectiveness of the pill, drinking alcohol may increase your risk of suffering from side effects such as stomach aches, headaches and nausea.